yuanshunning/pickit-docs/docs/documentation/web-interface/detection-grid.rst

    </div>

 Do you want to learn more about how to start detecting objects with
-Pick-it: Check out \ `our articles on Pick-it Teach and Pick-it Flex <http://support.pickit3d.com/category/33-detection>`__.
+Pickit: Check out \ `our articles on Pickit Teach and Pickit Flex <http://support.pickit3d.com/category/33-detection>`__.

 .. |image0| image:: https://s3.amazonaws.com/helpscout.net/docs/assets/583bf3f79033600698173725/images/5a8c289504286305fbc9a80d/file-NBjb5lyIXL.png